flenniken/collections/docs/collection-maker.md

 the cjson, build all, then deploy again.
 This publishes it to the world.

+ ~~"building": true,~~

 ~~~
+g all
 scripts/deploy -s
 ~~~

+Test by logging out of admin and logging back in as a regular user.

 <style>body { max-width: 40em}</style>